Not great physical feats:

 The length of un-evolved want.

-After years of impersonating a Systems Engineer, Ken Poyner has retired to watch his wife of forty+ years continue to break both Masters and Open world raw powerlifting records.
-Ken’s two current poetry collections (The Book of Robot, Victims of a Failed Civics) and three short fiction collections (Constant Animals, Avenging Cartography, The Revenge of the House Hurlers) are available from Amazon and most book selling websites.
-Visit him at www.kpoyner.com.
+After years of impersonating a Systems Engineer, Ken Poyner has retired to watch his wife continue to break world raw powerlifting records.
+Ken’s two current poetry and three short fiction collections are available from Amazon and elsewhere.
+See www.kpoyner.com and www.barkingmoosepress.com.